UniversalDependencies/docs/_bor/index.md

 * Words are delimited by whitespace characters. .
 * According to typographical rules, many punctuation marks are attached to a neighboring word.
 These are tokenized as separate tokens (words).

-Mapping UPOS to XPOS Akuntsú
+Mapping UPOS to XPOS Bororo

  UPOS | XPOS |
 :----: | :------: |